maiqha/maiqha.github.io/index.md

-I'm learning to use analytics and programming tools to process and translate raw data into actionable insights.
-My intention is to help businesses optimize outcomes, automate processes, and make data-driven decisions.
-I'm keeping myself busy with the Google Data Analysis certificate course work and data analysis projects.
+My goal is to help businesses optimize outcomes, automate processes, and make data-driven decisions.
+My educational background in statistics and business management, combined with work experience building systems, making dashboards, and managing projects, made me a versatile generalist with a knack for drawing insights and giving recommendations.
+I'm now looking for work opportunity to specialize as a data analyst.

 For work contact, please message me on [LinkedIn](https://www.linkedin.com/in/maiqha/).